Mom devastated as Catholic school shuns her for dressing “offensively” | Loop Cayman Islands

 According to Lula, everything seemed to be going normal as she was taking her son, a second grade student, to class when she was approached by a teacher.

-The hardworking mom explained to Loop News that, out of nowhere, in front of other parents and children, a teacher at the school seemingly targeted her with a snarl of contempt, saying “you can’t come dressed like that to this school… this is a Catholic institution and you cannot wear clothes like that.”
+The mother said to Loop News that, seemingly out of nowhere, in front of other parents and children, a teacher at the school appeared to target her with a “snarl of contempt,” saying “you can’t come dressed like that to this school… this is a Catholic institution and you cannot wear clothes like that.”

 Upon sharing this morning’s photo with Loop News, the clothes in question comprised a black blouse and shorts, which a teacher at the Catholic school reportedly found offensive.

-Lula, embarrassed, saddened and shocked by the school’s reaction, was left in a devastated state.
+Lula said that she was embarrassed, saddened and shocked by the school’s reaction and was left in a devastated state.

 It is incredible how at this point in life and at this time in the middle of 2022, people still think this way.
 The way of dressing, [economic] class, [one] tattoo or more tattoos and social status should not be more important than what we are worth as a person… for me this is discrimination.